Frequently Asked Questions

 Are shade sails right for me?

 Yes, regardless of the size of the project and the budget.
 Shazeebo has made it easy for anyone to have shade sails.
-There are many options of shade sails to fit your space.
+There are many options for shade sails to fit your space.
 We offer Custom Shade Sails, Lace On Panels, and Invisible Frames.
 It’s easy to design your own shade sail with our Shazeebo Design guide, click here.

 Why are Shazeebo prices a little more than other companies?